 In Addition to raising our own golden retriever puppies....which are most on the light to medium color side, I also partner with another breeder to find wonderful homes for his red golden retrievers.
 They are a loving family with small children and a quiet tranquil country farm.
 Puppies are given the best of care and come with their first vaccinations and dewormings.
 Puppies are vet checked and ready to go.
 Puppies go to their new homes at 8 weeks.
 I have been working with this breeder for several years and love the trusting working relationship we have.
 As you, as a golden retriever lover knows, trust is so important, for your relationship with your puppy but also for your relationship with your breeder and anyone else involved.
 Puppies come with the same guarantee and you would still be dealing with me and I will do my best to answer any questions that may come up.
 I have excellent report from puppy families who have gone this route.
 The litters below are available through this trusting breeder relationship.
 I'm honored to be a part of this process.

 Taking reservations for puppies now.
 Puppies will be vet checked, up to date on dewormings and of course very loved.
-These puppies are a beautiful red color.
-Puppies are loved and ready for your family by the time they go.
+These puppies will be a beautiful red color just like their parents.
+Puppies will have had their first vaccinations and socialized, ready for your family by the time they go.
 Puppies are reserved on a first come first served basis...based on when a deposit is made.
-Puppy choosing happens around 6 weeks either in person or by pictures.
 Puppies go home around 8 weeks.
+Contact me if you have additional questions or to tell me about yourself to see if you are a good fit for a new puppy.

 Congratulations on your new puppy.
 Bringing a puppy home is an incredibly exciting thing to look forward to.
 While you wait there is lots to do to get ready.
 You will want to be sure your puppy has everything he or she needs.
 You will want to be educated on the best way to train your puppy.
 Your puppy needs a lot of love and attention which will be a rewarding experience for both you you.